-Offices were added in the north west corner of the site, alongside the entry into St Rollox station from Springburn Road.
+Offices (^B^ listed) were added in the north west corner of the site, alongside the entry into St Rollox station from Springburn Road.

 The new works was capable of building carriages, wagons and locomotives, not just their maintenance.

-After formation of the London, Midland and Scottish Railway wagon repairs were concentrated at the former Glasgow and South Western Railway Barassie Workshops.
+After formation of the London, Midland and Scottish Railway wagon repairs were concentrated at the former Glasgow and South Western Railway Barassie Carriage and Wagon Works.
 Locomotive manufacture ceased.
 A traverser was installed at the entrance to the carriage shop.

 On creation of British Railways the works became the principal maintenance depot in Scotland.
 In 1969 the site came under British Rail Engineering Limited.
 A new shed was erected east of the traverser.
 A famous open day was held in 1981.
 In the 1980s MC Metals used the northern part of the site as a railway scrapyard and many locomotives were scrapped here.

 BREL became British Rail Maintenance Limited in 1988 and in 2002 Alstom took over, then Railcare from 2007 to 2013 and now Knorr Bremse.

 The northern portion of the carriage works was demolished and almost all of the yard lifted in 1997/8.
 After remaining derelict for a while the site was cleared in late 2001 and a supermarket built.
 The building roughly equates to the north portion of the works building (a great pity it was not reused) and the car park was the works yard.